SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 stoichiometry `(0,1,0)`, product stoichiometry `(0,0,1)`, and net stoichiometry `(0,-1,1)`.

-We can encode this system as a mass action jump by specifying the rates, reactant stoichiometry, and the net stoichiometry as follows:
+We can manually encode this system as a mass action jump by specifying the rates, reactant stoichiometry, and the net stoichiometry as follows:
 ```julia
 rates = [0.1/1000, 0.01]    # i.e. [c1,c2]
 reactant_stoich =